-Jaume is a 2nd Year undergraduate student who is pursuing a Bioengineering degree in the Polytechnic University of Valencia.
+Jaume is a 3rd year undergraduate student who is pursuing a Bioengineering degree at the Polytechnic University of Valencia.
 His first experience in a MUN was three years ago, when he participated as a delegate in the CWMUN, in the UN headquarters in New York.
-Now, he is honoured to be given his first chairing opportunity in the World Health Organization committee, at the SMUN 2030.
-Outside the MUNs, he enjoys playing piano and guitar, listening to all kind of music, and playing basketball.
-He looks forward to a both fruitful and entertaining council session, as you form yourselves and try to construct a better future for all of us.
-As he was delegate in a previous MUN, he can perfectly relate which are the fears the delegates may feel, and he hopes to be a friendly support for all of you, for this reason, do not hesitate to ask him any doubt you may have during the MUN.
+Now, he is honored to be given his first chairing opportunity in the World Health Organization committee, at the SMUN 2030.
+Outside the MUNs, he enjoys playing piano and guitar, listening to all kinds of music, and playing basketball.
+He looks forward to both fruitful and entertaining council sessions, as you form yourselves and try to construct a better future for all of us.
+As he was a delegate in a previous MUN, he can perfectly relate which are the fears the delegates may feel, and he hopes to be a friendly support for all of you, For this reason, do not hesitate to ask him any doubt you may have during the MUN.

-Alba is currently pursuing an undergraduate degree in Philosophy, Politics and Economics at Pompeu Fabra University.
-Though this year she is living in Madrid, so she is very excited to be able to come back to Barcelona to chair this World Health Organization committee.
-Since her first experience in MUN only one year ago, she has taken part in several conferences, specializing in crisis committees.
+Alba is currently pursuing an undergraduate degree in Philosophy, Politics, and Economics at Pompeu Fabra University.
+Despite the current situation, she is very excited to have the opportunity of chairing this World Health Organization committee.
+Since her first experience in MUN two years ago, she has taken part in several conferences, specializing in crisis committees.
 She would like to encourage delegates to participate in the debate, exchange different points of view, and be able to merge them in a consensual resolution.
-She also hopes to support all delegates, so she invites them to approach her for any questions or concerns they may have.
+She also hopes to support all delegates, so she invites them to approach her with any questions or concerns they may have.
 Finally, her best advice is for you to have fun and enjoy the committee.
 See you there!

-As we stated before, the whole Chair team strongly hopes that this experience gets to be as profitably as it can; specially for all those delegates which have its MUN first experience ever.
+As we stated before, the whole Chair team strongly hopes that this experience gets to be as profitably as it can; especially for all those delegates who have its MUN first experience ever.